-- You also can change the Focus setting using the menu that appears when you press [MENU] (pages 51, 232). - When proper focusing is not possible because the subject is closer than the Auto Focus range, the camera will switch to the Macro Focus range automatically (Auto Macro). - Whenever you perform an optical zoom operation while shooting with Auto Focus, a value will appear on the monitor screen as shown below to tell you the focus range.
-Example: ○○ cm - ∞ - $\bigcirc\bigcirc$ will be replaced by the actual focus range value.
+- When proper focusing is not possible because the subject is closer than the Auto Focus range, the camera will switch to the Macro Focus range automatically (Auto Macro). - Whenever you perform an optical zoom operation while shooting with Auto Focus, a value will appear on the monitor screen as shown below to tell you the focus range.
+Example: ○○ cm - ∞ - \(\cap \) will be replaced by the actual focus range value.